Teri Berukhi

+Summary

 Teri Berukhi is a 2013 Pakistani television drama serial directed by Mohsin Mirza, produced by A&B Entertainment and written by Seema Munaf.
-It starred Shahood Alvi, Savera Nadeem and Sumbul Iqbal in lead roles, and debuted on 19 April 2013 on Geo Entertainment, in a prime-slot on Fridays at 8:00 pm.
-The serial also aired on Indian channel Zindagi under the same title.
+It stars Shahood Alvi, Savera Nadeem and Sumbul Iqbal in the lead roles.
+The serial premiered on 19 April 2013 on Geo Entertainment, airing on Fridays at 8:00 pm.
+It was later broadcast in India on Zindagi under the same title.

 Plot

-Numair is a rich industrialist who is married to Shahtaj, his second wife, but has two children named Anusha and Areeb from his first marriage to Alina.
-He enjoys this second marriage because Shahtaj is a decent woman as compared to Alina, which causes Alina to envy her.
-Anusha and Areeb also hate Shahtaj but she still treats them like her own children.
-Gradually the children like Shahtaj better and consider her their second mother, much to Numair's happiness and Alina's dismay who wants him to divorce her so she can remarry Numair.
-Alina eventually forces Numair to remarry her which causes trouble in all of their lives.
+Numair, a wealthy industrialist, is married to his second wife, Shahtaj.
+He has two children, Anusha and Areeb, from his first marriage to Alina.
+Numair finds his second marriage fulfilling, regarding Shahtaj as more even-tempered than Alina, a perception that fuels Alina's resentment toward her.
+Anusha and Areeb are initially hostile toward Shahtaj, though she continues to treat them as her own.
+Over time, the children grow fond of her and come to regard her as a second mother, to Numair's satisfaction and Alina's dismay.
+Determined to reclaim her former husband, Alina presses Numair to divorce Shahtaj and remarry her, eventually succeeding—an outcome that brings turmoil to all those involved.